KMK-HEOR/KMK-HEOR.github.io/docs/basic.md

   - Performance review expectation:
     - No effect on performance review

-### Sick Lleave
+### Sick Leave
 - Sick leave < 3 days: contact team lead for approval and send out the invitation to KMK team (reminder is not needed)
 - Sick leave ≥ 3 consective days:
-  - Suuporting documen is required
+  - Supporting document is required
-  - Additionally, the company may require an employee to provide written confirmation that an emplyee used paid sick time in accordance with this policy
+  - Additionally, the company may require an employee to provide written confirmation that an emplyee uses paid sick time in accordance with this policy
   - For more information, please refer to KMK Handbook Sick Leave section

 ### Deltek & Monthly Tracker